Hyper-Dragon/ChessStats/docs/index.md

 The HTML reports generated are standalone with all assets (images/fonts) embedded in the page.
 This means they can be sent to others, or indeed just opened as a document.

-I sync my ChessStats folder with dropbox so I can read the reports directly on my tablet from the Dropbox app.
+Personally, I sync my ChessStats folder with dropbox so I can read the reports directly on my tablet from the Dropbox app.

 ## Installation